UN-OCHA/unocha-site/html/themes/custom/common_design_subtheme/components/uno-article/README.md

 UNOCHA Article
 ==============

-This component provides styling for cd-article overrides
+This component provides styling for cd-article overrides.